Genealogy Images of History

 BOXER REBELLION - Written about in "Tom Mix: Budding Western Star" By: Robert S. Birchard - the story of Tom Mix's years 1910 - 1917 at Selig-Polyscope where he achieved an authentic taste of cowboy Americana.

-BOXER REBELLION mentioned in "The Sad Saga of Big Anne".
+BOXER REBELLION mentioned in "The Sad Saga of Big Anne"

 BOXER REBELLION, in China, (1900-40 era – Location: CO, KS, OK, PA, TN).
 Mentioned in “Tom Mix: Frontier Lawman,” by Sam Henderson, history of Mix’s early days as a soldier in the Boxer Rebellion, at 101 Ranch and Wild West Performer and a documentary of his experiences as a Frontier Lawman, as published in this complete old western magazine.